Bloggify/terms/terms-of-service.md

 By navigating on this website you agree to follow the the terms explained on this page.
 Please read and understand them.
 If you don't accept them, then we'll be sorry, but you will need to leave.

-You promise that information you give us is true, accurate and complete.

-In the Checkout process, we will ask you to provide your real name, billing address, email address and the credit card information.
-The card information is *not* stored on our side but securely sent to [Braintree](https://braintreepayments.com)– the service which handles the credit card payments.

-Your real name and address will be used for invoicing.

 ### How buying things works

 In this this section we will explain how the process works when you decide to buy something on our website.